bokand/gesture-vt/README.md

 # Gesture-Driven View Transitions

-This explainer explores the additions required to enable web authors to use view transitions in gesture-based transitions.
+This explainer explores enabling web authors to use view transitions in gesture-based transitions.

+See the [proposed API](API.md) for a potential first step in this direction.

 ## Gesture Based Transition